nkuehnle/PiPyAWC/README.md

     ├── _parser_helpers.py
     └── test_parser.py
 ```
-## Project stucture
-The modules folder contains core functions required to run the raspberry pi and its physical activities.
-It has two sub-modules, operations (scheduling, messenger code, etc) and peripherals (abstractions and code for sensors, pumps and routines).
-In the main source `pipyawc` directory are several modules which abstract the two types of CLIs.

 ### Controller
-The key object is the Controller class contained in /src/modules/controller.py
+The key object is the Controller class contained in `pipyawc/modules/controller.py`

 This class has several child objects which it coordinates including the scheduler (and its jobs), the e-mail client (messenger), the routine templates used for jobs/dispenser logic, the dispenser (and its pumps), and the monitor (and its sensors).
-The Routine and Step dataclasses store information about how the dispenser should operate.
+The Routine and Step dataclasses store information about how the Dispenser should operate.
+The Controller is the glue that holds all of these together.

 ### Peripherals
-Dispenser and Monitor classes (contained in /src/modules/peripherals/) act as factories, which instantiate sensors/pumps and register them in dictionary attributes stored with the parent (dispenser/monitor) instance.
-Sensors report back to the monitor via an observer/callback pattern whenever their value changes).
+Dispenser and Monitor classes (contained in `pipyawc/modules/peripherals/`) act as factories, which instantiate sensors/pumps and register them in dictionary attributes stored with the parent (dispenser/monitor) instance.

+Sensors report back to the Monitor class via an observer/callback pattern whenever their value changes) and live in `pipyawc/modules/peripherals/monitor.py`.

 Resolution of tank states by the monitor is done by a series of logical checks in which all sensors that *positively* report to a state must be True/1/GPIO.HIGH and all sensors that report *negatively* to a state must be False/0/GPIO.LOW.
 This is done by specifying state names as strings in on_submerged/on_exposed.
 Note that if more than one state is valid, TankErrorState will be returned.
 This should halt all programs from running.
 Your tank states should theoretically be set-up to ensure that multiple states can occur only if sensor has failed and is giving erroneous readings.